Marriage Preparation Policy for Couples

 Beginning with instruction in the basic biological facts and signs of fertility and how they lend themselves to observation and charting, the classes move onto more advanced guidelines for determining times of couple fertility — to avoid pregnancy by periodic abstinence or to try to achieve pregnancy through focused intercourse.
 A brief review of Christian moral teaching is included.

 The classes are taught by certified instructors and consist of a series of classes generally over a three month period.
 This allows the couple time to apply what they learn in order to practice the method in their marriage with confidence and success.
 Classes are scheduled throughout the year and various locations throughout the Diocese.
-Download the current NFP schedule for a brief description of the available methods, current schedule and contact information.

 Schedule and Registration